Check this out:

-Most rivers and streams open for trout fishing on May 24, though several notable rivers are open to trout fishing year-round including the lower Deschutes, Crooked, Fall and Metolius.
-The section of the Deschutes River from the northern boundary of the Warm Springs Reservation to the Pelton Regulating Dam opens for trout on April 28.
+Most rivers and streams open for trout fishing on May 23, though several notable rivers are open to trout fishing year-round including the lower Deschutes, Crooked, Upper Fall and Metolius.
+The section of the Deschutes River from the northern boundary of the Warm Springs Reservation to the Pelton Regulating Dam opens for trout on April 25.
 Rivers and streams are no longer stocked and most trout fishing will be for native rainbow trout commonly called redbands.

 Trout stocking in lakes and reservoirs usually begins shortly after snowmelt.
 Consult the trout stocking schedule to see when specific waterbodies are being stocked.
-The Upper Deschutes River and Crooked River sub-basin received 50-70 percent of their average annual snowpack and are below normal for overall precipitation, while streams draining Mt.
+The Upper Deschutes River and Crooked River sub-basin received 20-30 percent of their average annual snowpack and are below normal for overall precipitation, while streams draining Mt.
 Hood have received average, or slightly less than average, snowpack.
-Most area reservoirs are expected to fill this year.

 Thoughout the season, you can call the Deschutes, Ochoco or Mt.
 Hood National Forests or local lake resorts for current updates on road and lake conditions.